Clean Money is a Click Away: The Money Laundering Risks of E-Commerce

 - Employee awareness and training

-- Periodic independent testing of the compliance programme
+- Periodic independent testing of the compliance program

 - Know Your Customer (KYC) for P2P activities